 Yes.
 Google Sites stores it's webpages in your Google Drive, so it not only counts against your storage but you must copy the site before you leave the University otherwise it will be deleted.

 Yes.
 Google Photos is also included with Google Drive in the combined 1GB quota we will be enforcing.
 To move your Google Photos follow these Google Photos migration instructions.

 Does this affect YouTube channels?

 Will I be able to collaborate and share documents with people outside the University?

 Yes, you will be able to share and collaborate with external parties using OneDrive.
 You just need to send them a link to access and edit any shared documents.
 Note that when you move files from Google Drive to OneDrive any existing sharing or links will be lost and need to be reshared.

 Can I still use my University Home Drive (H:)?

-In 2022 we will begin the process to discontinue the use of University home drives.
+From the end of 2023 we will begin the process to discontinue the use of University home drives.
 This is normally known as H: on Windows computers.
 We will be using OneDrive as the replacement service except for cases where a local drive is required.
 Please do not move files from Google to your University Home Drive – you will just need to move them again.

 What about other drive letters?